Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Discussion and future work

 We have presented results of an approach to enforcing constraints for samples generated by a GAN.
 The purpose of the current work was twofold: i) suggest a way to enforce a constraint that is relatively simple to implement within a given GAN algorithm and ii) exhibit the superior efficiency and/or accuracy afforded by directly enforcing the constraint compared to a GAN algorithm that does not enforce the constraint.
 We have applied the approach both for the problem of interpolation and extrapolation.

 For the problem of interpolation we have shown that the enhancement of the discriminator input vector by the constraint residual (how well the sample created by the generator satisfies the constraint) can improve significantly the efficiency and/or accuracy of a GAN's training.
 However, in order to reap this benefit one must be careful and respect the fact that {\it the discriminator can learn faster than the generator}.
-Thus, to avoid instabilities during the GAN training, one has to add a small amount of noise (dictated by general MC considerations) to the constraint residual for the {\it true} data.
+Thus, to avoid instabilities during the GAN training, one has to add a small amount of noise to the constraint residual for the {\it true} data.
 This allows the generator's training to utilize the extra information about the constraint while keeping the discriminator's training advantage in check.

-For the problem of extrapolation of the state of a system, we have shown that a different treatment is needed from the one used for interpolation.
+For the problem of extrapolation (prediction) of the state of a system, we have shown that a different treatment is needed from the one used for interpolation.
 In particular, because extrapolation requires the iterative application of the map of the system, using the training data, say from a trajectory, as they are is not enough.
-We have suggested a way to enhance the accuracy of the extrapolation by a two-step process: i) add noise to the training data that is used as input to the GAN generator while keeping the output data noiseless and ii) add a projection step to enforce any given constraints.
-Step i) is akin to adding a restoring force to the system whose evolution we want to compute through extrapolation.
+We have suggested adding noise to the training data that is used as input to the GAN generator while keeping the output data noiseless.
+This is akin to adding a restoring force to the system whose evolution we want to compute through extrapolation.
 The role of the restoring force is to correct the inevitable errors committed by applying iteratively GAN generator.
-Step ii) is useful for problems where the state of the system is known to be constrained e.g. by an algebraic constraint.
+In certain cases, the restoring force can appear explicitly in the enforced constraints.
+In addition, depending on the problem and the form of the constraints, we can also decide to add a projection step during prediction in order to enforce any given constraints.
+Such a step is useful for problems where the state of the system is known to be constrained e.g. by a manifold constraint.
+In this way, our setup resembles a predictor-corrector method, where the GAN generator provides the prediction and the projection step the correction (see \cite{haireretal1987} for more on predictor-corrector methods).

 In addition, we have offered a learning rate schedule that bypasses the possible pitfall of the game-theoretic setup where the GAN training has converged but the function learned by the generator is still far away from the target function.
 To avoid this situation, our learning rate schedule monitors the relative error in learning the target function and/or the constraint.
 However, our algorithm remains {\it unsupervised} since this information is used to decide only the magnitude of the learning rate and is not back-propagated through the network in order to update the weights.